Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - bench - university

 Enemy - Denis Villeneuve - Jake Gyllenhaal - Sarah Gadon - Anthony Claire - Helen Claire - kitchen - orange juice

 We must not ignore the fact that Adam discovers his double in a movie.
 Almost since the birth of cinema, movies have sold men the fantasy of being more confident, more manly, than they actually are.
 For the price of a movie ticket, any man can identify with the hero and experience ideal manhood.
 The most prominent posters in the video shop are for Vertigo and Attack of the 50-Foot Woman, both about grown men with insufficient masculinity.
-Adam’s (or Anthony’s) mother describes his wish to act in movies as a “fantasy”, and when Anthony restages Travis Bickle’s iconic tough-guy act from Taxi Driver in front of his mirror, we should recognize that he’s reaching for a definition of manhood that he’s learned from movies.
+Adam’s (or Anthony’s) mother describes his wish to be in movies as a “fantasy”, and when Anthony restages Travis Bickle’s iconic tough-guy act from Taxi Driver in front of his mirror, we should recognize that he’s reaching for a definition of manhood that he’s learned from movies.

 Enemy - Denis Villeneuve - Jake Gyllenhaal - Adam Bell - Anthony Claire - hands - motel room - first meeting